 - Arranging visits by clergy, pastoral visitors and other spiritual practitioners to provide specific support to residents.

-- Assisting people to work through grief, loss, worry, and other ‘big questions in life’.
+- Accompanying people through grief, loss, worry, and ‘big questions in life’.

 National Guidelines for Spiritual Care in Aged Care